LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 ---
 ## Introduction

-LiveEngage equips agents with the best tools possible to create meaningful connections with consumers.
+The Agent Workspace equips agents with the best tools possible to create meaningful connections with consumers.
 The workspace is designed to drive efficiency and, at the same time, is conducive to longer term, more personalized conversations.

 ## Hiring considerations